Surface Condenser Cleaning & Maintenance

 A surface condenser ensures that the steam is cooled by passing a colder liquid through the tubes.
 This could be water from a cooling tower or from a nearby source, such as a lake, river or sea.

-Why is (preventative) cleaning and maintenance so important?
+Why is (preventative) maintenance so important?

 Because the cooling water can become contaminated by macro- and microfouling, among other things, the tubes can become internally contaminated or even clogged.
 This creates the following 2 negative effects;